mapledyne/yaaz/readme.md

 Generally speaking, if you want to do other things during the day, you'd want to do them before running this script.

+### yaaz-begin

+This command runs any "start of day" tasks that should be done early in a day but has little cost (once a day things with a greater cost are attempted later as appropriate resources are available).
+It's analogous to KolMafia's breakfast system in many respects.
+This never needs to be run directly (the main yaaz script runs this itself) but if you want to kick a day off, then do some manual tasks first, this is an easy option.

+### Other scripts

+If you browse the script directory from the 'Scripts' menu, the majority of scripts there can each be run individually as well.
+Run 'yz_prep' and it'll do it's bit of cleanup for you, for instance.

+This is most useful in the 'quests' directory where you can, instead of using yaaz to attempt the whole ascension, have yaaz automate individual quests.
+Run L06_Q_friar.ash and the Friar's quest will be done but nothing else.
+Quest files have breakpoints in them, so manually running a quest file may have to be done multiple times to get it to complete a quest.

+Note that files that begin with 'yaaz-' are primarily meant to be run this way.
+Scripts starting with 'yz_' can be run, but are designed to primarily be run from the 'yaaz-' scripts, so you may get sub-optimal performance.

 ## Options